-Mr. BARRY BRIDGER (Retired Air Force Lieutenant Colonel): This was an awesome ceremony, and I'm quite confident there are very few nations on this earth that would go to the length and to the trouble that Americans do to recover their fallen.
+BARRY BRIDGER: This was an awesome ceremony, and I'm quite confident there are very few nations on this earth that would go to the length and to the trouble that Americans do to recover their fallen.
 And our ancestors would have a cow if we didn't.

 YOSHIOKA: For NPR News, I'm Wayne Yoshioka in Honolulu.